• Skip to primary navigation

 For the Buns:

-• Line an 9"x9" (23x23cm) baking pan with parchment paper, set aside.
-In a large mixing bowl, add the warmed milk and sprinkle yeast over the top.
-Whisk and set aside for 15 minutes to proof.
-It will be bubbly and frothy when ready.
 Meanwhile, in a small bowl, pour the rum over the currants/raisins, cover and warm for 30 seconds in the microwave.
 This will plump them up.
 Drain, pressing the currants/raisins through a fine strainer just before using in the recipe.

-• Turn the dough out onto a floured work surface.
-Knead the dough for about 9 minutes until the dough has a tacky, not sticky, feel to it.
-If it's sticking to your hands, dust the dough with flour and continue kneading.
-Roll into a ball by tucking the edges in underneath the ball.
-Place in a lightly greased clean bowl, cover with plastic wrap and place in a warm location to rise (see tip in notes) to double in size.
+• First Rise: Roll into a ball by tucking the edges in underneath.
+Place in a lightly greased clean bowl, cover with a damp tea towel or plastic wrap and place in a warm location to rise (see tip in notes) to double in size.

-• Turn dough out onto a lightly floured work surface.
-Gently roll the dough into a log and divide into 12 equal pieces (about 74g ea).
-Roll each piece into a ball and place into the parchment lined baking pan.
-Cover the buns with plastic wrap. (see options A and B for finishing the buns).
+• Divide and Shape: Turn dough out onto a lightly floured work surface.
+Gently roll the dough into a log and divide into 12 equal pieces (use a scale if you have one to portion each piece to about 74 grams each).
+Roll each piece into a ball and place into the parchment lined baking pan. (see options A and B for finishing the buns).

-A. OVERNIGHT BUNS: Place the buns in the refrigerator overnight (8-9 hours).
+A. Overnight Buns: Cover the buns with plastic wrap and place the buns in the refrigerator overnight (8-24 hours).
 In the morning, remove them from the refrigerator and allow buns to rise until almost doubled in size.
 When ready, they should be squishing against one another.
 Use the TIP in the notes to speed this process along (my overnight buns take about two hours to proof after removing them from the refrigerator using the oven proof method).

-• If using the oven to proof your buns, remove the buns from the oven before preheating the oven.
-Preheat the oven to 375F (190C).
-Crack the remaining egg into a bowl and whisk with one Tbs of water.
-Brush the tops of the buns with egg wash and bake for 23-25 minutes (or an internal bun temperature of 190F/87C).
-The tops will be golden.
-Allow to cool 5-10 minutes before adding the drizzle.
+Bake: Preheat the oven to 375F (190C).
+Crack the remaining egg into a bowl and whisk with one tablespoon of water.
+Brush the tops of the buns with egg wash and bake for 23-25 minutes.

 Notes

-This recipe was inspired by Bouchon Bakery and Bo Fryburg's Pastry Chef
+This recipe was inspired by Bouchon Bakery and Bo Fryburg’s Pastry Chef (affiliate links)

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.

-Calories: 367kcal | Carbohydrates: 60g | Protein: 8g | Fat: 10g | Saturated Fat: 6g | Cholesterol: 62mg | Sodium: 173mg | Potassium: 240mg | Fiber: 3g | Sugar: 17g | Vitamin A: 340IU | Vitamin C: 11mg | Calcium: 45mg | Iron: 3mg
+Serving: 1bun | Calories: 356kcal | Carbohydrates: 40g | Protein: 7g | Fat: 18g | Saturated Fat: 11g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 2g | Trans Fat: 0.3g | Cholesterol: 80mg | Sodium: 184mg | Potassium: 171mg | Fiber: 2g | Sugar: 12g | Vitamin A: 593IU | Vitamin C: 11mg | Calcium: 65mg | Iron: 2mg

 Made It?
 Leave a comment below!
 The most helpful comment may include recipe rating, feedback, any modifications and/or helping other commenters.
 On Instagram?
 Take a snap of your make and share, tagging @VanillaAndBean #VanillaAndBean!